About Us Contact Shop

 And if you’re looking for a great place to get food or a drink, definitely check out Fleisch.
 Their teas and coffee are really good (lots of variety), and you can sit next to the window, have a great meal (smoked duck?) and watch the people who come and leave the temple across the street.

-Quick Note: People specifically go to this temple to pray for their future spouse.
+Travel Note: People specifically go to this temple to pray for their future spouse.
 There’s a constant flow of young adorable students offering incense.
-It’s kind of a cute sight to see.

 Taipei 101